 Hours & Information

 |Thursdays||11 AM- 6 PM||10 AM- 6 PM|

 At the end of 2022 we will be open our traditional (easy-to-remember) hours.

 Newport Public Library is pleased to announce that patrons may visit the library building for computer use and browsing the library shelves.
-Fully vaccinated persons are no longer required to wear a mask in the building.
+Masks are highly recommended.
 Any person who does not wish to enter the building for services may still request curbside service at the door.
 Senior hours are still in place for seniors and immunocompromised persons.
 The first hour of business each day is for seniors and immunocompromised persons.

 - Books, magazines, audio books, kits – .25 cents per day per item